How Long Does It Take to Become a Pharmacy Technician?

 How long does it take to become a pharmacy technician?

 Pharmacy technician programs vary from several months to multiple years.
-CareerStep’s online Pharmacy Technician Certification Program is self-paced and can be completed in as little as four months.
+CareerStep’s online Pharmacy Technician Certification Program is self-paced and can be completed at your own pace.

 What does a pharm tech do?